senkrad76/Anidea-for-SmartThings/ActionTiles/ActionTiles.md

 The script is configured using the `[weather]` section of __anidea.ini__.

 ## anidea.ini
 The __anidea.ini__ file is a configuration file for the various PHP scripts.
-The PHP scripts allow the various parameters to be overridden by the query string.
+The PHP scripts allow the various parameters to be overridden by the query string (except for __panel.php__).